Skip to content

 CEO

-Julie holds a Master of Arts in Organizational Leadership from Gonzaga University and a Bachelor of Arts degree in Public Administration from Washington State University.
+Julie holds a Master of Arts in Organizational Leadership from Gonzaga University and a Bachelor of Arts in Public Administration from Washington State University.

 Justin Baldwin-Bonney